joverbey/joverbey.github.io/_posts/2018-04-22-building-a-godoctor-refactoring.md

 command line driver decides what to do with this list of edits; it produces a patch file, outputs the modified source code, or overwrites the file on disk, depending on what flags were passed on the command line.

+### Logging an Error Message: The <tt>logError</tt> Method

+The <tt>logError</tt> method (lines 62-69) adds an error message to the log by calling <tt>r.Log.Error</tt>.
+The log's <tt>AssociatePos</tt> method takes two [token.Pos](https://godoc.org/go/token#Pos) arguments, which determine the file, line, and column to associate with the error message.
+The first three lines create these arguments from the <tt>text.Extent</tt>.
+Don't worry too much about the details for now; it's safe to treat that code as boilerplate.

 ## The Driver: main.go